youwen5/web/routes/writing/+anatomy-of-a-nixos-module.typ

 Linux distribution (not to be confused with Nix, the package manager).
 It’s built on the infrastructure in the `nixpkgs` standard library.

-In simplest terms, all of the NixOS configuration you write will almost certainly take place in a NixOS module, even if you don’t know it at first.
+All of the NixOS configuration you write will almost certainly take place in a NixOS module, even if you don’t know it at first.
 Any external NixOS #quote[flakes] are merely neatly packaged exporters of NixOS modules.
 For example, to install home-manager, you import its NixOS module,